calebgregory/brittanyandcaleb.gay/README.md

    1. ~let people remove guests~
    1. ~<https://github.com/tsparticles/react/#readme>~
       1. ~make even more refined; cycle through presets (thank you <https://confetti.js.org/more.html>)~
+      1. ~see if it's possible to shoot confetti from (x,y) location of MouseEvent~
-   1. if someone has entered guest and they hit submit, then add the guest before submitting
+   1. ~if someone has entered guest and they hit submit, then add the guest before submitting~
    1. add hotel information
    1. add venue information
    1. add airport information